 Application for GPCR

 The N-terminal and C-terminal fragments of the split luciferase are fused to β-arrestin and GPCR, respectively.
-Binding of a ligand to GPCR triggers phosphorylation of the GPCR, thereby inducing its interaction with β-arrestin.
+The binding of a ligand to GPCR triggers phosphorylation of the GPCR, thereby inducing its interaction with β-arrestin.
 This interaction brings the N-terminal luciferase into proximity with the C-terminal luciferase, and bioluminescence activity is measurable.

 We can develop transfected cell lines not listed on the Stable Cell Line List upon request.